-The AACSB-accredited Business Administration Major-Online program is designed to provide the junior and senior level courses required to complete a BS in Business Administration.
+The AACSB-accredited Online Degree Completion program is designed to provide the junior and senior-level courses required to complete a BS in Business Administration.
 The program can be completed either part-time or full-time depending on the needs of the student.
 This program is aimed for qualified transfer students who are otherwise unable to commit to the on-campus program.
-The typical student holds (or will soon hold) an associates degree in Business Administration or related field, and is constrained by time or location.
 The coursework is 100% online.
-Itprepares students to assume entry-level positions in an organization and offers a firm grounding in all of the functional areas of business.
-The program also prepares students for graduate business study.
+Our program prepares students to assume entry-level positions in an organization and offers a firm grounding in all of the functional areas of business.
+It also prepares students for graduate business study.

 Admission to the Program

 Applicants should have completed significant credits toward an associate degree and introductory business courses.
 Consultation at time of application will help prospective students determine feasibility and time to graduation.

 - Obtain and submit all required documents including college transcripts from all institutions you have attended.

 Students must earn a minimum cumulative GPA of 2.5 in the foundation courses, with no grade lower than "C-."
 Transfer grades are included in this GPA.

 Major Departmental Requirements

 A student's cumulative GPA in the foundation courses is used to determine whether the student will be admitted to the major.
 Students must earn a minimum GPA of 2.5 in the foundation courses below, with no grade lower than "C-."
 Transfer grades are included in this GPA.